Emilie2393/Projet_4_ChessTournament/README.md

 ## Players menu --
 1- Create some players
-2- Add players to your tournament players list : they will play in tournament you'll create 3- Check your players list or your tournament players list, add some players or delete your tournament players list
+2- Add players to your tournament players list (8 minimum) : they will play in tournament you'll create 3- Check your players list or your tournament players list, add some players or delete your tournament players list

 ## Tournament menu --